trigger-corp/trigger.io-topbar/module/docs/index.md

 !platforms: iOS, Android
 !param: error `function(content)` called with details of any error which may occur

+!method: forge.topbar.setTranslucent(translucent, success, error) !param: translucent `bool` Sets whether TopBar translucency is enabled or not.
+!param: success `function()` callback to be invoked when no errors occur !description: Set the translucency effect for the TopBar on iOS.
+!platforms: iOS
+!param: error `function(content)` called with details of any error which may occur

 !method: forge.topbar.setStatusBarStyle(style, success, error) !platforms: iOS 7 only